cilium/cilium/Documentation/bpf.rst

 the main function is treated as a sub-function as well).
 In total, with this restriction, the BPF program's call chain can consume at most 8KB of stack space.
-This limit comes from the 256 bytes per stack frame multiplied by the tail call count limit(32).
+This limit comes from the 256 bytes per stack frame multiplied by the tail call count limit (33).
 Without this, the BPF programs will operate on 512-byte stack size, yielding the 16KB size in total for the maximum count of tail calls that would overflow the stack on some architectures.